-A question I’ve been getting a lot is how to lengthen the Flint pants to full length.
+A question I’ve been getting a lot is how to lengthen or shorten the Flint pants to full length or maybe even a bit shorter.
 Great news my friends: it’s easy!!
-Do you love it when i say that? because i love saying it!
+Do you love it when I say that?
+Because I love saying it!

-How much you need to lengthen your pants by will of course depend on your own height and personal preferences, such as, do you want your pants to hit your ankles, be worn with flat shoes or high heels etc. If you currently have long pants that you like length of, i would recommend measuring the inseam and using that as a starting point.
-But i’m going to give you a few numbers as a guide based on what we draft for.
+How much you need to lengthen your pants will of course depend on your own height and personal preferences, such as, do you want your pants to hit your ankles, be worn with flat shoes or high heels etc. If you currently have long pants that you like the length of, I would recommend measuring the inseam and using that as a starting point.
+But I’m going to give you a few numbers as a guide based on what we draft for.

-Your choices for actually altering the pattern itself include either lengthen at the hemline, or slashing and spreading the pattern in the middle.
+Your choices for altering the pattern itself include either lengthening at the hemline or slashing and spreading the pattern in the middle.
 Given the pants are already very wide leg, I would recommend slashing the pattern at the shorts cut line, and spreading it there, rather than lengthening at the hemline which would result in an even wider pant.

 The method is simple.
 Trace your pattern to preserve the original.
 Cut along the shorts variation line and spread the pattern by your desired amount.
 Place additional paper in the gap and tape the pattern back together.
 Draw in the seamlines, and cut away the excess paper.
 You will need to perform the same adjustment on the front and back pattern pieces.